• Skip to primary navigation

 • The maple frosting/glaze should be pretty thick so I found it easier to spoon the glaze over the donuts rather than dipping them into the glaze to cover.

-What do I serve with these pumpkin donuts with maple glaze?
+What do I serve with baked pumpkin donuts?

 Looking for more pumpkin recipes?
 Check out these!